sulfierry/autoencoder_molecules/README.md

 ## Description

-## Molecule Similarity Finder

-The code is designed to identify similar molecules between two distinct datasets, using a pre-trained ChemBERTa model to extract vector representations (embeddings) from SMILES notations.
-These representations are then used to calculate the similarity between the molecules of the two sets.
+The Molecular Similarity Finder is a Python script designed for molecular similarity analysis using the ChemBERTa model.
+This script enables users to identify molecules that are similar to a given target dataset based on their Simplified Molecular Input Line Entry System (SMILES) representations.
+It leverages parallel processing for efficient molecular embedding calculations and employs the FAISS library for fast and scalable similarity searches.

 ## How it Works